Bragança, Portugal: Transportation

 Located eight kilometres from the city centre, the municipal/regional airport (Bragança Airport), with scheduled flights by Sevenair Air Services to Lisbon (LIS) and Vila Real (VRL).
 Bragança Airport is located north of the city, in the parish of Aveleda, accessible by taxi or bus route.
 The aerodrome was expanded and the runway enlarged, including new navigational systems, new lighting and support facilities, in order to increase mid-size aircraft to be on par with other European regional airports.

 Bragança is one of the two (along with Viseu) district capitals without a rail service in Portugal.
-There was formerly a metre-gauge railway (the Tua line) from Bragança to Tua, for connecting trains to Oporto.
+There was formerly a metre-gauge railway (the Tua line) from Bragança to Tua, for connecting trains to Porto.
 Bragança station (and the Bragança-Mirandela section of the railway) closed in 1991.
 Bragança is located about 35 km away from the Sanabria AV high-speed railway station, part of the Olmedo-Zamora-Galicia high-speed rail line.
 With 35,341 people, Bragança is the largest potential market in the station's surroundings.
 There are discussions about the possibility of a connecting motorway between Bragança and the area served by the station.

 There are three main accessways within the municipality: the A4, IP2 and the N103 motorways.
 The principal roadway connecting Bragança and local communities is the A4: Amarante-Vila Real-Bragança-Quintanilha, which crosses the municipalities southwest border towards Bragança, before circling the city in the direction of the eastern border with Spain.
 The ancillary IP2 meets the A4 around Macedo de Cavaleiros and the N103 crosses from west to east, meeting in Bragança, before continuing as the N218 into Spain.
 Other roads connect nearby municipalities such as Mirandela, Penafiel, in addition to Chaves, Valpaços and Miranda do Douro, including the towns of Vinhais and Vimioso.

 Architecture

-Notable landmarks in the city include the 12th-century Domus Municipalis (Portugal's oldest and largest town hall) in Romanesque style, the Renaissance cathedral, and the old town walls, which are still well preserved, and look down on the river and the modern city.
+Notable landmarks in the city include the 12th-century Domus Municipalis in Romanesque style, the Renaissance cathedral, and the old town walls, which are still well preserved, and look down on the river and the modern city.